 The climate here is generally mild, with cool, wet winters and warm, dry summers, though temperatures and rainfall vary widely throughout.
 The Willamette Valley as a whole is geologically diverse, made up of an old volcanic and sedimentary sea bed shaped and overlaid with material deposited by the Missoula Floods between 10,000 and 15,000 years ago.

-In addition to our own Appassionata Vineyard, we source fruit from these excellent vineyards in the Chehalem Mountains AVA: Corrine (formerly Olenik), Lia’s and Medici.
+In addition to our own Appassionata Vineyard, we source Chehalem Mountains fruit from the old-vine Medici Vineyard, which we also farm.

 In the Eola-Amity Hills AVA, we source fruit from the beautiful Bieze vineyard.

-In the Yamhill-Carlton AVA, we source fruit from the Stardance and Yamhill vineyards.
+In the Yamhill-Carlton AVA, we source fruit from the aptly named Yamhill Vineyards.